Bone-marrow transplant (BMT) in Iran

 Chemotherapy and Radiation: Before the transplant, you’ll need to do chemotherapy and possibly radiation to kill cancer cells in your body and make room for new stem cells.
 They also slow down your immune system so your body’s more likely to accept the transplant.

-Even though performing bone marrow transplant in Iran is cost-effective, proceeding treatment with expert specialists and professional medical care team along with developed technology improve the rank of Iran up to the third country for doing BMT among all other countries with the same technology in the world.
-There is full and developed bone marrow and stem cell transplant bank in Iran.
+Even though performing bone marrow transplants in Iran is cost-effective, proceeding treatment with expert specialists and professional medical care teams along with developed technology improve the rank of Iran up to the third country for doing BMT among all other countries with the same technology in the world.
+There is a full and developed bone marrow and stem cell transplant bank in Iran.
 Also, blood banks and other organ transplantation are fully active in our country.
 By considering the cost of accommodation and food during rehabilitation which is much lower than Asian and European countries, Iran is an ideal country for doing bone marrow transplants.